diagrams/diagrams-doc/doc/vector.rst

   `p .+^ v == p'`, then `p' .-. p == v`.
 You can also use `(.-^)` to subtract a vector from a point.

-* Although it does not make sense to "add" two points, it does make sense to *linearly interpolate* between them using the `alerp` function (defined in `Data.AffineSpace`:mod:), for example, to find the point which is 25% of the way from the first point to the second.
+* Although it is not semanticly correct, `Point` is an instance of `Additive`.
+This means you can *linearly interpolate* between two points using `lerp`, which does make sense.
+For example, to find the point which is 25% of the way from the first point to the second.

   .. class:: dia-lhs